How To Make Formulas On Google Sheets

 Google Sheets includes a wide range of built-in functions that you can use in formulas.
 Functions are predefined formulas that perform specific calculations.
 For example, you can use the SUM function to add a range of cells, the AVERAGE function to calculate the average of a range of cells, or the COUNT function to count the number of cells in a range that contain data.

-To use a function in a formula, follow these steps: (See Also: How To Make A Multiplication Formula In Google Sheets)
+To use a function in a formula, follow these steps: (See Also: How To Add Numbers Cells In Google Sheets)

 1. Click on a cell where you want to display the result of the formula.